newpatiente2e/docs/docs/25-form-recognizer-studio/50-train-model.md

 # Train your model

-With your dataset labeled, you're now ready to train your model.
+With your training forms labeled, you're now ready to train your model.
 Follow these steps to train your model.

 1. Select the Train button in the upper-right corner.